 How to tell when your child should stay home from school.

-Parents should ask themselves “If my child were perfectly healthy, would I want him or her to sit next to a child with these symptoms”.
+If your child shows any of the above symptoms at school, it will be necessary for the child to be picked up from school.
+Parents should ask themselves, "If my child were perfectly healthy, would I want them to sit next to a child with these symptoms?"